sonertari/SSLproxy/README.md

 ## Requirements

-SSLproxy depends on the OpenSSL and libevent 2.x libraries.
+SSLproxy depends on the OpenSSL, libevent 2.x, libpcap and libnet 1.1.x libraries by default; libpcap and libnet are not needed if the mirroring feature is omitted.
 The build depends on GNU make and a POSIX.2 environment in `PATH`.
 If available, pkg-config is used to locate and configure the dependencies.
 The optional unit tests depend on the check library.

 SSLproxy currently supports the following operating systems and NAT mechanisms: